-We propose a programming paradigm called compress-and-conquer (CC) that leads to optimal performance on multicore platforms.
+We propose a multicore programming paradigm called compress-and-conquer (CC) that can be applied to a fairly broad range of problems with optimal performance.
 Given a multicore system of p cores and a problem of size n, the problem is first reduced to p smaller problems, each of which can be solved independently of the others (the compression phase).
 From the solutions to the p problems, a compressed version of the same problem of size O(p) is deduced and solved (the global phase).
 The solution to the original problem is then derived from the solution to the compressed problem together with the solutions of the smaller problems (the expansion phase).